oschwengers/tadrep/README.md

 ## Database

 TaDReP provides an easy way to download and transform public plasmid databases (PLSDB / RefSeq) into a BLASTDB or create a custom database from local files.
+Files used for custom database creation need to be in (zipped) fasta format.

 TaDReP_DB creates a subdirectory in user specified output directory with all necessary BLASTDB files.

+If you created a database, you can skip the extract step and start with the [characterization](#characterize).
 ```bash
 usage: TaDReP_DB [--type {refseq,plsdb,custom}] [--output OUTPUT] [--files [FILES ...]] [--database DATABASE] [--help] [--verbose] [--force]